Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Related Work

 \subsection{Effects of Architecture and Hyperparameters on NC}

-The impact of depth, width, and activation functions on optimisation has been widely studied, but mostly in terms of loss or accuracy.
-Depth influences expressivity yet its effect on convergence speed is often non-monotonic; width stabilises training and accelerates convergence in the overparameterised regime.
-Weight decay is critical in shaping training trajectories, but its interaction with the geometric emergence of NC---in particular, whether there is a Goldilocks regularisation regime---has not been systematically characterised.
+The impact of depth, width, and activation functions on optimisation has been widely studied, but mostly through loss or accuracy rather than through the geometry of the learned representation.
+Weight decay~\citep{krogh1992simple} is critical in shaping training trajectories, but its interaction with the geometric emergence of NC, in particular, whether there is a Goldilocks regularisation regime, has not been systematically characterised.
 Our work fills this gap.